 Good Hotel Guide Review

-Upgraded to the main Guide, this jolly country inn, between Lake Windermere and Beatrix Potter’s Hill Top home, welcomes walkers, dogs and children with smiles, robust food and toasty log-burners.
-‘This Lakeland gem is bursting with character and rustic charm,’ reports one family.
-‘From the moment we arrived we were met with warm and friendly owners.’
+Whether you turn up with muddy boots or in your Sunday best, with wet dogs or children, you will be greeted with a warm welcome at this jolly country inn between Windermere and Beatrix Potter’s Hill Top home.
+'Bursting with character and rustic charm' it offers robust food, a relaxed atmosphere and toasty log-burners.
 The long bar-dining area, with central log-burner (useful for drying boots), has cheery scrubbed tables and spindle-back chairs, and there’s a snug/games room in the adjoining former stables.
-Meals are ‘cooked to perfection and extremely tasty’ with ‘a good choice of fish, meat and vegetarian dishes’ that includes pub classics and more inventive options: venison cheeseburger, perhaps, or king prawn and chorizo linguine.
-‘Spotlessly clean’ bedrooms, in the main pub and an extension above the old stables, have a simple, unfussy style.
+Meals are ‘outstanding' with ‘a good choice of fish, meat and vegetarian dishes’ that includes pub classics with a twist, such as wild boar sausages with mustard mash or vegetarian risotto with goats cheese pesto.
+'Quiet and peaceful' bedrooms, in the main pub and an extension above the old stables, have a simple, unfussy style.
 Family rooms come with bunk beds.
 Spacious bathrooms, most with baths as well as showers, have ‘plenty of hot water with good pressure’.
 ‘Freshly cooked’ breakfast will set you up for a day’s walking.
-‘We shall definitely be returning.’
-(Mark Johnson)
+There is special praise for the 'warm and friendly owners who were quick to engage with our children'.
+(MJ)

 14. 1 on ground floor.